-World War II Medal of Honor recipient Herschel “Woody” had the opportunity to walk in the footsteps of a Civil War-era Medal of Honor recipient at Gettysburg National Military Park in the fall of 2018, as part of the American Battlefield Trust’s Brothers In Valor project.
+World War II Medal of Honor recipient Hershel “Woody” had the opportunity to walk in the footsteps of a Civil War-era Medal of Honor recipient at Gettysburg National Military Park in the fall of 2018, as part of the American Battlefield Trust’s Brothers In Valor project.
 Before Williams' passing on June 29, 2022, he was the last surviving Medal of Honor recipient from World War II.

 Medal of Honor Citation:

 For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty as demolition sergeant serving with the 21st Marines, 3d Marine Division, in action against enemy Japanese forces on Iwo Jima, Volcano Islands, 23 February 1945.

 Quick to volunteer his services when our tanks were maneuvering vainly to open a lane for the infantry through the network of reinforced concrete pillboxes, buried mines, and black volcanic sands, Cpl.
 Williams daringly went forward alone to attempt the reduction of devastating machine gun fire from the unyielding positions.
 Covered only by four riflemen, he fought desperately for four hours under terrific enemy small-arms fire and repeatedly returned to his own lines to prepare demolition charges and obtain serviced flamethrowers, struggling back, frequently to the rear of hostile emplacements, to wipe out one position after another.